As shown in the photos, I developed a new version of the board by reducing its size to about half of the original one

 temp hum date cpu

-with VARCHAR variable and 128 of lenght
+with VARCHAR variable and 128 of length.

 Send Commands with MQTT protocol.

-Another solution to send commands from remote is the MQTT protocol
+Another solution to send commands from remote is the MQTT protocol,

-the same to use for Internet of things
+the same to use for Internet of things.

-below the python script for the raspberry car and for the
+Below the python script for the raspberry car and for the remote device used for send message-commands.

 #install before the paho.mqtt library